na-na-hi/renget/archive/how2playba.md

 For the Schale areas: at rank 10 you unlock receiving choice tickets on top of the regular drops when you're doing your lessons.
 Pretty neat
 The max rank for an area is 12.
 Increasing ur Total Area Rank also unlocks extra daily lesson tickets, in case you didn't realise.
 There's a 7th ticket you can unlock at rank 80.
-When you get a BONUS, it means that students receives double affection point.
-At Lesson Area 10 it's 15, 11 it's 20, and 12 it's 25.
+At Lesson Area <10 you get 15 relationship points, Area 11 it's 20, and 12 it's 25.
+When you get a BONUS, it means that students receives double the points.

 >Normal Missions
 The XP your students are supposed to get when you manually farm a node gets converted into a grey activity report while sweeping.
 At certain breakpoints this gets converted into a higher tier report.